GoofGarage/Win11Clean/03_POST_INSTALL_CONFIGURATION.md

 2. To remove an application, click the ***"..."*** button to the right-hand side of an application, then click ***"Uninstall"***.

 The following apps are ones you may wish to remove, depending on your needs...

   * Clock

+   _(this is not the Windows clock, it is a separate desktop clock application)_

+  * Clock